pharath/home/_posts/2021-07-14-cheatsheet-linux.md

-echo $$ | display PID of current shell bash | start new bash shell instance in current bash shell (the new shell will have a different PID than the old one, check shell PID via `echo $$`) exec > some_file | redirect all shell output to some_file
+echo $$ | display PID of current shell bash | start new bash shell instance in current bash shell (the new shell will have a different PID than the old one, check shell PID via `echo $$`) exec > some_file | redirect all shell output to some_file cat /etc/shells | list all shells chsh | change shell (you will be prompted to enter one of the shells in `cat /etc/shells`)

 <hr>